SantanderMetGroup/loadeR.java/README.md

 R -NoSave -e "library(loadeR.java)"
 ```

-#### Bundled fallback (no config)
+#### Bundled fallback
-* Drop any required jars and directory into the java package directory.
+* Drop any required JARs into the java package directory.

-### NetCDF-Java Version Detection (MANIFEST.MF)
+### Configuring netCDF-Java version

 On startup, **loadeR.java** tries to detect the `netCDF-Java` version from the JAR’s `MANIFEST.MF` file.

-If you are using development directories or classpaths without a MANIFEST, the version cannot be detected automatically.
-You can manually set the NetCDF Java Library version using an R option before loading the package:
+If no `MANIFEST.MF` is found, the version cannot be detected automatically.
+You can manually set the `netCDF-Java` library version using an R option before loading the package:

 ```r
 options(loadeR.java_forced_version = "5.9.0")